-5 Karen Topol, as personal representative of Kenneth Polokoff, filed a proof of claim in each of the SC Finance, SC Holdings and SC II Bankruptcy Cases cases, asserting an unsecured claim in the amount of \$1,689,742.
-The Debtors believe such Claims are duplicative and reserve the right to object to such Claims on this basis and any other grounds, but the full amount of each such Claim by Topol is included in the estimated amounts of all Claims in Classes 6A-6C.
+6 According to the Debtors, Karen Topol, as personal representative of Kenneth Polokoff, filed a proof of claim in each of the SC Finance, SC Holdings and SC II Bankruptcy Cases cases, asserting an unsecured claim in the amount of \$1,689,742.
+The Debtors have stated that they believe such Claims are duplicative and have reserved the right to object to such Claims on this basis and any other grounds, but the full amount of each such Claim by Topol is included in the estimated amounts of all Claims in Classes 6A-6C.